PresentCreativeLLC/Phaser-Test/README.md

 * npm run dev

-This test consist of changing the path of the animation so the vine bends instead of going on a straight line.
+This test consist of changing the path of the animation so the vine bends instead of going on a straight line, make sure of only modifying the path dynamically through code and do not modify the spine file.
 It should look like this:

 ## Expected result
 <center>